 What does this ECM test involve?

-Each laboratory undertakes to have the results available within three working days of receipt of the swabs and to send out the results on that day to the health professional, with if requested a copy to the pregnant woman.
-As there is no post on Sundays, and due to the swab test being a biological sample, does not store well over more than a couple of days: it may therefore be preferable, in order to obtain the most accurate result, to take and send off the swab sample towards the beginning of the week.
+Each of the private laboratories above undertakes to have the results available within three working days of receipt of the swabs and to send out the results on that day to the health professional, with if requested a copy to the pregnant woman.
+As there is no post on Sundays, it may therefore be preferable to take and send off the swab sample towards the beginning of the week.

-Because the swabs and the results are sent through the post, the test can be done anywhere in the UK.
+Because the swabs and the results are sent through the post, the postal ECM GBS test can be done anywhere in the UK.

 Group B Strep Support endorses the availability of reliable prenatal GBS testing but has no links to nor receives any money from any particular laboratory.
 Indeed, we hope that many other laboratories will offer this test.
 And, as they do, we'll provide details of their service also.